avalcarcel9/rtapas/README.md

   - `mask` A `vector` of `character` file paths to brain mask images or a `list` object with elements of class `nifti`.
   - `k` The minimum number of voxels for a cluster/component.
-Passed to `label_mask`.
+Passed to `extrantsr::label_mask`.
 Segmentation clusters of size less than k are removed from the mask, volume estimation, the and Sørensen’s–Dice coefficient (DSC) calculation.
-  - `subject_id` A subject ID of class `character`.
-By default this is set to `NULL` but users must provide an ID.
+  - `subject_id` A `vector` of subject IDs of class `character`.
+By default this is set to `NULL` but users must provide an ID `vector`.
   - `ret` A `logical` argument set to `TRUE` by default.
 Return the `tibble` objects from the function as a `list` in the local R environment.
 If `FALSE` then `outfile` must be specified so subject data is saved.
-  - `outfile` Is set to `NULL` by default which only Return the subject-level `tibble` as a list in the local R environment.
+  - `outfile` Is set to `NULL` by default which only returns the subject-level `tibble` as a list in the local R environment.
 To save each subject-level `tibble` as an R object specify a `list` or `vector` of file paths to save with either .rds or .RData extensions included.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by default.

 **Return**:

-A list of the `tibble` object returned from `tapas_data` for each subject.
+A `list` with the subject-level `tibble` object in each element returned from `tapas_data` for each subject. `ret` must be `TRUE` to return objects locally.
+To save objects a `vector` of `outfile` file paths must be provided.

 ### `tapas_train`